msolarig/robert/README.md

 ## Fast Algorithms

-ROBERT's Autos allow the use of a fast set of functions and tools to build performin, self-contained market execution algorithms.
+ROBERT's Autos allow the use of a fast set of functions and tools to build performing, self-contained market execution algorithms.
 Here is a common template in the current (early) dev stage.

 ```zig